DashAISoftware/DashAI/README.rst

 The project uses as default linter `eslint <https://eslint.org/>`_ with the `react/recommended`, `standard-with-typescript`` and `prettier`` styles.

-To run manually the linter, execute:
+To manually run the linter, move to `DashAI/front` and run:

 .. code:: bash